Ice Age: Continental Drift – Arctic Games: Reception

 The game received "generally unfavorable reviews" according to review aggregator Metacritic.
 The main criticisms of the game included its short length and lacklustre content.
 In his review of the PS3 version for Eurogamer Portugal, Jorge Loureiro said that the game had at most half an hour of content and added "When a game of this genre, that is, based on a movie, lasts less than the movie itself, something is wrong."

 This was also the case for the 3DS version according to Pocket Gamer: "You'll be finished Ice Age 4: Continental Drift - Arctic Games no more than an hour after you've started, and you'll have no reason to go back to it.
 While it lasts it's decent, but it doesn't last nearly long enough."

-Alaina Yee of Official Xbox Magazine found the Kinect controls for the game made it far to difficult to master to be enjoyable, saying that while it had "the markings of a great family game" she couldn't "help but feel like it overestimates what the human body + Kinect can currently control."
+Alaina Yee of Official Xbox Magazine found the Kinect controls for the game made it far too difficult to master to be enjoyable, saying that while it had "the markings of a great family game" she couldn't "help but feel like it overestimates what the human body + Kinect can currently control."
 Official Nintendo Magazine gave the Wii version a 15% saying "Honestly, if you buy this game, you are harming the industry.
 A truly horrible title."

 Patricia Vollmer of Wired was much more positive when she reviewed the 3DS version with her children.
 She found that "[for] fans of the Ice Age franchise, this game is a welcome addition; even if you've seen the movie in theaters right now, the video game's storyline is unique enough to maintain interest."